vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/apache-geode-apache-kafka.md

 ---
 date: 2020-03-03
-description: 'We’ll be ingesting JSON data from a rest endpoint into a Kafka topic.
+description: We’ll be ingesting JSON data from a rest endpoint into a Kafka topic.
   We will sink the data into an Apache Geode region using the geode-kafka-connector and execute queries against the data.

-  '
 lastmod: '2021-04-22'
 team:
 - Jason Huynh